Verónica Castro: Acting and music career

 In 1986, she performed in the Latin version of "We Are The World", Cantare, cantaras.
 She also released one of her most ambitious albums to date, Simplemente Todo.
 The top-selling singles from Simplemente Todo were "Oye Tu," the title selection, "Nunca Lo Sabra," and "Macumba."
 Unlike other artists of the time, however, Castro accompanied her singles with videos, becoming one of the pioneers of the MTV age in Latin America.
 Even as she recorded the music video "Macumba," she worked in telenovelas in Argentina and Italy.

 During the 1990s, she began hosting variety shows, and has continued to do so since.
-Her son, Cristian, is a teen idol singer across Latin America and the United States.

-In 2009 Verónica Castro went back to telenovelas, and left her native Mexico for Argentina to film the telenovela Los Exitosos Pérez.
+In 2009 Verónica Castro went back to telenovelas, and left Mexico for Argentina to film the telenovela Los Exitosos Pérez.
 It premiered in Mexico on August 30, 2009.

 In 2017, she was cast as the matronly Virginia de la Mora in Netflix's The House of Flowers, a Mexican comedy-drama series.
 It premiered on Netflix in August 2018.